sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/going-live/index.md

    changes.

 <info>
-If you have any questions setting your DNS records, we recommend contacting your domain provider's support team.
-Most domain provider's teams are super familiar with helping with DNS record changes (as it is quite a common request).
+If you have any questions setting your DNS records, we recommend contacting your domain provider's support team and sharing this instructions.
+Most domain provider's teams are super familiar with helping with DNS record changes for third party tools (as it is quite a common request).
 The Sharetribe team is of course happy to help always, but have no access to your DNS configurations.
 </info>

 # 4. Sharetribe confirms your Live environment